 Monographs are illustrated articles that provide overviews of health conditions.
 The information is created from information from the National Institutes of Health and images from the Nucleus Medical Media library.

-Q. What can I do if I don't find an image I'm looking for in the SMART Imagebase?
+Q. What can I do if an image I'm looking for does not exist in the SMART Imagebase?

 You can submit a request for a new image by contacting Nucleus Medical Art directly.
 Because the company receives hundreds of requests for new artwork daily, they are only able to honor requests for the most popularly requested subjects.